 Barriers to land supply include policy and planning hurdles, geotechnical and other land constraints, infrastructure provision and feasibility.
 The partners are all working hard on solutions to these challenges, but a fundamental shift in how development is delivered and funded is required.
-This Strategy acknowledges that there are a number of funding tools that could potentially be put in place in the future to assist local government.
-This includes mechanisms such as value uplift.
+This Strategy acknowledges that there are a number of funding tools that could potentially be put in place by central government in the future to assist local government.
+This includes mechanisms such as value uplift, road pricing, and offbalance sheet financing..

 The allocations for both residential and business land outlined below will be monitored on a regular basis.
-Should development be delayed then it may be necessary to move longer-term areas forward or to rely on a far greater amount of intensification being achieved beyond that currently assessed as likely to be realised.
+Should development be delayed then it may be necessary to move longer-term areas forward or to rely on a greater amount of intensification being achieved beyond that currently assessed as likely to be realised.

-Residential Growth Allocations for the next 30 years4
+Residential Growth Allocations for the next 30 years5